andreasm80/blog.local/content/post/2024-04-16-antrea-feature-update/index.md

 ### ServiceExternalIP using Kube-Proxy and IPVS (IP Virtual Server)

-In this section I am on a cluster using kube-proxy with IPVS (not IPTables).
 When using kube-proxy with IPVS kube-proxy sets up and manage the IPVS rules.
 IPVS residing in the Linux Kernel is then responsible for directing incoming traffic to backend pods, as in my digram below the Yelb-UI pods.

 ![kube-proxy-ipvs](images/image-20240419131227703.png)

-Kube-proxy listens on incoming traffic, IPVS forwards the traffic to the corresponding backend-pods.
+*Kube-proxy listens on incoming traffic, IPVS forwards the traffic to the corresponding backend-pods.*

 The service and corresponding endpoints: